 Address: Hollywood Boulevard, Vine St, LA, CA 90028, United States

 The Hollywood Walk of Fame is a popular tourist attraction along Hollywood Boulevard, covering a distance of 1.3 miles.
-It is home to more than 2,700 stars bearing the names of some of the legendary figures in the entertainment industry.
+It is home to more than 2,700 stars bearing the names of some legendary figures in the entertainment industry.

 See Related: Most Exotic Places in California to Visit